 Born in the outskirts of Paris, France, LaParlière spent her early years in Rueil-Malmaison near Malmaison Château, home of Empress Josephine the first wife of Napoléon.
-She admired Josephine’s interest in nature, architecture and decorative painting and has carried with her the image of Josephine’s beautiful rose garden immortalized by Pierre-Joseph Redouté.
-It was also the place where Monet and Renoir depicted so well the boating, picnicking and dancing along the beautiful banks of the Seine.
+She admired Josephine’s interest in nature, architecture and decorative painting and has carried with her the image of Josephine’s lovely rose garden immortalized by Pierre-Joseph Redouté.
+It was also the place where Monet and Renoir depicted so well the boating, picnicking and dancing along the charming banks of the Seine.
 LaParlière says, “those childhood influences were imprinted on the canvas of my soul as an artist.”

-At age 16, LaParlière’s family moved to the France’s Loire Valley, with its beautiful châteaux full of art and charming villages.
+At age 16, LaParlière’s family moved to France's Loire Valley, with its beautiful châteaux full of art and charming villages.
 She pursued her love of painting in Tours where she studied at the prestigious art school, Les Beaux Arts.

-In 1988, LaParlière came to America’s west coast where she began restoring furniture and painting full scenes on them, exhibiting and selling her work, and being featured by the media.
+In 1988, LaParlière came to America’s West Coast where she began restoring furniture and painting full scenes on them, exhibiting and selling her work, and being featured by the media.
 Her talent was noticed by Beverly Hills celebrities.
 She was commissioned to do furniture, paintings, trompe l’oeil and murals in the homes of celebrities including Priscilla Presley (her main collector for many years), Larry Hagman, Steven Seagal and Kelly LeBrock to name just a few.
 LaParlière became adept at translating a family’s history and dreams into a perfect mural, or turning an armoire, desk, table or cupboard into a beautiful work of art that was personal to her client.

 As LaParlière’s career progressed, she moved to Santa Barbara, California, where she exhibited and was active in the art world.
 The stunning 70-feet of murals she completed at the Goleta Valley Cottage Hospital in Santa Barbara illustrates perfectly the unlimited dimension of her talent.